-If you did not complete the worksheet and you have no net long-term capital gain from assets acquired after December 31, 2011, enter zero, "0".
+If you did not complete the worksheet and you have no net long-term capital gain from assets acquired after December 31, 2011, enter zero (0).

-Line 23 - Net Long-Term Capital Gain Subtraction From Income for Assets Acquired After December 31, 2011.
+Line 24 - Net Long-Term Capital Gain Subtraction From Income for Assets Acquired After December 31, 2011

-Multiply the amount on line 22 by 25% and enter the result.
+Multiply the amount on line 23 by 25% (.25) and enter the result.

-CAUTION: If you take a subtraction on line 24 or line 25 that includes any long-term capital gain from an investment made after December 31, 2011, you cannot include that portion in your computation of the allowable subtraction for any net long-term capital gain from assets acquired after December 31, 2011, and included in federal adjusted gross income (line 23).
-For more information, see the worksheet on page 28.
+CAUTION: If you take a subtraction for the net capital gain derived from investment in a qualified business (on line 25) or the net capital gain from the exchange of one kind of legal tender for another kind of legal tender (on page 6, item R) that includes any long-term capital gain from an investment made after December 31, 2011, you cannot include that portion in your computation of the allowable subtraction on line 24 for any net long-term capital gain from assets acquired after December 31, 2011 and included in federal adjusted gross income.
+For more information, see the worksheet on page 29.